orzehhowski/departure_board/README.md

 # departure_board

 I wan't to create home live departure board for trams on my nearest station, on my ESP8266.
-Unfortunately I've got only 0,96" 128*64 Px LCD right now, so it may be little bit small, but it doesn't matter
+Unfortunately I've got only 0,96" 128*64 Px LCD right now, so it may be little bit small, but it doesn't matter.

+This file describes API server, for client details visit `readme` files in `/client` directory.

 ## how to run